 As we mentioned earlier, your visa is an investment.
 The best way to protect that investment is to put it in the hands of qualified experts.
 An immigration attorney can help you make sure that your forms are in order, that your case is sound, and that your J-1 visa fees are correct and sent to the right places.

-Here at Immi-USA, we have a team of dedicated J-1 visa lawyers that treat each case with the care and respect it deserves.
-We help you gather necessary documentation, file petitions, and submit fee payments to give you the best chance at J-1 visa approval.
+VisaNation Law Group has a team of dedicated J-1 visa lawyers that treat each case with the care and respect it deserves.
+They help you gather necessary documentation, file petitions, and submit fee payments to give you the best chance at J-1 visa approval.

-To get in touch with one of our immigration attorneys, you can fill out this contact form and schedule your consultation today.
+To get in touch with one of their immigration attorneys, you can fill out this contact form and schedule your consultation today.